Blog

 • Antibiotics: These can be used to treat infections of the gums or teeth.

-• Root canal therapy: This is a procedure to remove the infected pulp from the tooth.
+• Root canal therapy: A root canal is a procedure to remove the infected pulp from the tooth.

-• Crown or filling: This can be used to restore a decayed or damaged tooth.
+• Crown or filling: Crowns and fillings can be used to restore a decayed or damaged tooth.

 • Mouthguard: This can be worn at night to prevent clenching and grinding.